Chemical hazard: Routes of exposure

 The most common exposure route to chemicals in the work environment is through inhalation.
 Gas, vapour, mist, dust, fumes, and smoke can all be inhaled.
 Those with occupations involving physical work may inhale higher levels of chemicals if working in an area with contaminated air.
 This is because workers who do physical work will exchange over 10,000 litres of air over an 8-hour day, while workers who do not do physical work will exchange only 2,800 litres.
 If the air is contaminated in the workplace, more air exchange will lead to the inhalation of higher amounts of chemicals.

 Chemicals may be ingested when food or drink is contaminated by unwashed hands or from clothing or poor handling practices.
+When ingestion of a chemical hazard occurs it comes from when those said chemicals are absorbed while in the digestive tract of the body.
+Ingestion only occurs when food or drink has contact with the toxic chemical.
+This can happen through direct or indirect ingestion.
+When food or drink is brought into an environment where harmful chemicals are unsealed there is the possibility of those chemical vapors or particles contaminating the food or the drink.
+A more direct form of chemical ingestion is the possibility of consuming the chemical directly.
+This rarely happens but, it is possible, that if there is little to no labeling on the chemical containers and if they are not secured properly an accident can occur which could lead to someone mistakenly assuming the chemical was something it was not.

 Chemical exposure to the skin is a common workplace injury and may also occur in domestic situations with chemicals such as bleach or drain-cleaners.
 The exposure of chemicals to the skin most often results in local irritation to the exposed area.
 In some exposures, the chemical will be absorbed through the skin and will result in poisoning.
 The eyes have a strong sensitivity to chemicals, and are consequently an area of high concern for chemical exposure.
 Chemical exposure to the eyes results in irritation and may result in burns and vision loss.

 Injection is an uncommon method of chemical exposure in the workplace.
 Chemicals can be injected into the skin when a worker is punctured by a sharp object, such as a needle.
 Chemical exposure through injection may result in the chemical entering directly into the bloodstream.

 Symbols of chemical hazards

-Hazard pictographs are a type of labeling system that alerts people at a glance that there are hazardous chemicals present.
+Hazard pictograms are a type of labeling system that alerts people at a glance that there are hazardous chemicals present.
 The symbols help identify whether the chemicals that are going to be in use may potentially cause physical harm, or harm to the environment.
-The symbols are distinctive, as they are shaped like diamonds with red borders.
-These signs can be divided into:
+The 9 symbols are: